Those engaged in violence will be responsible if AFSPA is reimposed : Manipur CM | Law-Order

 - India

-Chief Minister N Biren Singh Tuesday said that he is ''highly upset'' with the ongoing violence in Manipur and elements who engage in it will be held responsible for any stringent government action, including the reimposition of AFSPA.
+Manipur Chief Minister N Biren Singh on Tuesday said that he is ''highly upset'' with the ongoing violence in the state and elements who engage in it will be held responsible for any stringent government action, including the reimposition of AFSPA.

 ''Whatever is going on in the society now is too much.
 The government will find it really hard to tolerate if anyone or any group keeps on taking the law into their own hands.
 The central government will not keep on looking.
 If AFSPA is again reimposed, they will be held responsible,'' he said after visiting those injured in a firing incident at Lilong Chingjao area in Manipur's Thoubal district.

-AFSPA was extended for six months in the hill areas of the north eastern state for six months since October last year and 19 police station areas Imphal valley area and an area that shares its boundary with neighbouring Assam were kept outside its purview despite the violent ethnic conflict that broke out in May.
+AFSPA was extended in the hill areas of the northeastern state for six months since October last year and 19 police station regions of Imphal Valley, while an area that shares its boundary with Assam was kept outside its purview despite violent ethnic conflicts that broke out in May.

+The Armed Forces (Special Powers) Act (AFSPA) empowers security forces to conduct operations and arrest anyone without any prior warrant besides giving immunity from arrest and prosecution to the security forces if they shoot someone dead.

 The chief minister asked the people not to take the law into their hands and to inform the authorities concerned if they find anything suspicious so that the necessary legal actions are taken.
 He also asked them to identify the ''enemies of Manipur'' and face them unitedly rather than engage in internal clashes.

-Singh visited the injured at Raj Medicity, a private hospital here.
-Four persons received bullet wounds in the firing and two of them who were injured critically firing are being treated in the ICU of the hospital.
+Singh visited the injured at a private hospital here where four people who suffered bullet wounds in the firing are being treated.

 The incident was seen as the fallout of a dispute over money collected through illegal drug trade, officials said.
 After the attack, enraged locals set fire to four vehicles in which the attackers had arrived.